Azure/deployment-stacks/TUTORIAL.md

 ## Create a deployment stack

+sdf

-Use `az stack sub create` to create a deployment stack by using Azure CLI.
+1. Use `az stack sub create` to create a deployment stack by using Azure CLI.

 ```azurecli
 az stack sub create \